-You have a flight of stairs before you.
-There’s something about them... a feeling of elegant taste.
+You have a flight of stairs before you, and something catches your eye.

 How do you achieve such a thing in your own home?
-You need some carpet stair treads, my friend!
+You need the right kind of quality carpet stair treads, my friend!

 How to Make Your Wooden Stairs Safer

 This brings us back to the wonderful solution I mentioned earlier - carpet stair treads.
 Just enough cushion and grip to help you feel like you have the secure traction you love about carpet, without the hassle.

 Everyone in your household will appreciate the added stability, especially older adults.
 House Home & More Carpet Stair Treads add comfort to wood, tile, and other hard stair surfaces; and help to protect them from damage.
 They also provide soundproofing that softens noise throughout your home, which is perfect for lively children, dogs, and other pets.